iterative/dvc.org/content/docs/studio/user-guide/model-registry/use-models.md

   /doc/studio/user-guide/account-management#studio-access-token
 [download a model artifact with DVC]: /doc/command-reference/artifacts/get

-### Using DVC Studio API

-Using the DVC Studio API will require you to add your remote storage secrets to respective projects but downloading models can be easier than DVC since you only need to have the Studio API token.
-You do not need direct access to your remote storage, and you do not need to install DVC.
-Studio APIs rely on signing urls, which limits the number of remotes they're working with.
-You can learn more on [REST API] pages.

-[REST API]: /doc/studio/rest-api
-[Python API]: /doc/api-reference

 You can download the files that make up your model directly from DVC Studio.
 Head to the model details page of the model you would like to download and click `Access Model`.
 Here, you find 4 different ways to download your model.

 <toggle>

 <tab title="CLI (DVC)">

 Use the [dvc artifacts get] command to download an artifact by name.
 Learn more